VietMoopy/php-project-Soundlink/README.md

 # php-project-Soundlink
 A social network about music by Navales Vincent and Nguyen Alexandre using CodeIgniter Framework

-To try our website, clone it using the https git link and create a container using this link on CodeAnywhere, run it and go in the soundlink folder, that's it.
+To try our website, clone it using the https git link and create a container using this link on CodeAnywhere, run it and go in the soundlink folder, that's it.<br><br>
 <html>
 <head>
   <meta charset="latin1">